 The other driver will typically work to fight accusations against them by claiming that you were actually the one responsible for the crash.
 In Maryland, if you contributed to your own accident, it may be harder to seek compensation, and many drivers are afraid to come forward with accident claims because they fear the claim could be turned around.
 Our lawyers will help reduce those claims and demonstrate to a jury that your actions did not contribute to the crash and that you still deserve compensation for your injuries.

-When you face injuries or the loss of a loved one after a car crash, you may be entitled to financial compensation.
+When you face injuries or the loss of a loved one after a car crash in Silver Spring, you may be entitled to financial compensation.
 Many people initially try to file their case as a car insurance claim, but you may quickly find that limitations on the insurance policy might mean losing compensation.
 If you were injured, you should not have to pay anything to correct someone else’s mistakes.
 In an insurance claim, you may still have to pay out of pocket for some of the medical expenses and lost wages, and you will not get damages for pain and suffering.
 Talk to a lawyer about maximizing your compensation by filing a lawsuit.

 After a car crash, victims typically face three areas of damages.
 First, medical expenses to treat the injuries could be substantial.
 These damages could include the cost of medical imaging, hospital stays, physical therapy, and other costs.
 Second, if your injuries were severe or caused an ongoing disability, you may miss work and face lost wages and reduced earning capacity damages.
 Lastly, the damages for the physical pain and mental anguish you faced should be compensated.
 When you file a personal injury lawsuit for your accident, you can claim these damages in full.